petercarrjones/icc-data/README.md

 ##Text Analysis of the Indian Claims Commission Decisions
 ==============

 The Indian Claims Commission was a legal body that adjudicated hundreds of claims that Indian Tribes had against the United States for past wrongs.
 It produced 43 volumes of decisions over more than 30 years of work.
-This work attempts to analyze how the Commission used historical knowledge and provide a case study in using text mining over a large corpus of documents.
+Though the ICC tried cases to legal standards, it was of its time and reflected changing attitudes towards Native Americans.
+This work attempts to examine its place in Federal-Indian policy and analyze how the Commission used historical knowledge to arrive at legal decisions.
+It is also a case study in using text mining to explore a large corpus (n=100%) of legal documents computationally.

 This analysis collected the the Decisions from [Oklahoma State University:](http://digital.library.okstate.edu/icc/index/iccindex.htm)
 Performed OCR of the PDFs using tesseract and Lincoln Mullen's make recipe from [Civil-Procedure-Codes](https://github.com/lmullen/civil-procedure-codes)